Chart Color Schemes

 Infrastructure

-Kareela has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Kareela has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-No changes can significantly affect a region's performance like modifications to local infrastructure, substantial projects, and planning schemes.
-AreaSearch has pinpointed 0 projects that could potentially impact this area.
-Notable projects include M6 Stage 2, President Private Hospital Redevelopment, Heathcote Road Overtaking Lane - Lucas Heights to Engadine, and South Village.
-The following list outlines those deemed most pertinent.
+No local infrastructure changes or major projects have been identified by AreaSearch as likely impacting the area.
+Key projects include M6 Stage 2, President Private Hospital Redevelopment, Heathcote Road Overtaking Lane - Lucas Heights to Engadine, and South Village.

 Professional plan users can use the search below to filter and access additional projects.